ycm-core/ycmd/CONTRIBUTING.md

     makes it easier to review your changes, which means they will be merged faster.

 4.  **Write tests for your code**.
-You're pull request is unlikely to be merged without tests.
+Your pull request is unlikely to be merged without tests.

 5.  **Explain in detail why your pull request makes sense.** Ask yourself, would